contao/docs-archive/api/extensions/hooks/getLanguages.md

 1. *array* `$compiledLanguages`

-    The array containing the languages as filled by `\System::getLanguages()` according to the system's configuration.
+    The array containing the languages as filled by `\System::getLanguages()` according to the system configuration.
 This parameter has to be passed by reference if you want your changes to become effective.

 2. *array* `$languages`